PhantomPilots/AutoFarming/README.md

 <img src="readme_images/final_boss_difficulty.png" width="400"/>

+## Demon farming script

+In `scripts/DemonFarmer.py`, it's a script that looks for real-time demon fights in a non-stopping loop.
+It's an infinite source of demon materials without wasting any resource!
+It accepts any demon, from Red to Bellmoth and OG.
+So far, it only accepts the "Hell" difficulty.

 ## Floor 4 of Bird

 The bot we've all been waiting for: The automatic Floor 4 farmer, in `scripts/Floor4Farmer.py`.
 It assumes the following team (with all the relics):